 Also, you may have an increased risk if you have a family history of a type of thyroid cancer called medullary cancer or a history of a hormone problem that causes high blood levels of calcium (parathyroid adenoma).
 Tell your surgeon if you think this may apply to you or a member of your family.

-What are the symptoms Thyroid Gland cancer?
+symptoms Thyroid Gland cancer?

 Early thyroid cancer does not cause symptoms.
-As the cancer grows, the first symptom is a lump (nodule) in the front of the neck.
+As

 Late symptoms of thyroid cancer are: